-3. Prior to the commencement of any above ground works, details of all facing materials, including render colours, glazed facades, timber louvres and metal framework framing to be used on the relevant block on all external facades and roofs of the buildings, shall be submitted to and approved in writing by the Local Planning Authority.
+Prior to the commencement of any above ground works, details of all facing materials, including render colours, glazed facades, timber louvres and metal framework framing to be used on the relevant block on all external facades and roofs of the buildings, shall be submitted to and approved in writing by the Local Planning Authority.
 Samples shall be displayed on site for inspection prior to works commencing on the relevant part of the development.
 No part of the development shall be used or occupied prior to the implementation of the approved details.
 The development shall be carried out strictly in accordance with the approved details.

-REASON: To ensure a satisfactory external appearance of the development and to respect the setting of nearby listed buildings in accordance with Policies EN1 and EN17 of the Local Adopted Plan for Slough 2004, Core Policies 8 and 9 of the Slough Local Development Framework Core Strategy 2006-2026, and the guidance contained in the Council's Developer's Guide Part 4 (2008) and the National Planning Policy Framework (2021).
+REASON: To ensure a satisfactory external appearance of the development and in accordance with Policy EN1 of the Local Adopted Plan for Slough 2004, Core Policy 8 of the Slough Local Development Framework Core Strategy 2006-2026, and the guidance contained in the Council's Developer's Guide Part 4 (2008) and the National Planning Policy Framework (2021).